-Although everyone is different, regardless of where you go in the world, there are some generalizations that can be made about the Czech people as a whole – although obviously there are a few that really do not conform to this mold!
+Although everyone is different, regardless of where you go in the world, there are some generalizations that can be made about the Czech people as a whole – although obviously, there are a few that really do not conform to this mould!
 While some of the idiosyncrasies that the Czech people have are incredibly obvious, others will only manifest themselves after you have spent time amongst the people and got to know them.

 The fact that the Czech Republic has maintained ties with a number of different nations throughout history has led to the people there having an eclectic mix of identity and culture.
-As well as this, the Communist years also heavily contributed towards the Czech identity, although many of the effects that this era had were undoubtedly destructive.
+As well as this, the Communist years also heavily contributed towards the Czech identity, although many of the effects that this era had been undoubtedly destructive.

 As you might expect after years of Communist rule, one subject that is usually not talked about is politics.
-This isn’t because the people are scared anymore though – it is simply because they have no interest in it and generally distrust anyone to do with the political scene.
+This isn’t because the people are scared anymore, though – it is simply because they have no interest in it and generally distrust anyone to do with the political scene.

 The Gypsies in the Czech Republic are treated with disdain – some might say racism – by the other members of society, thanks to the fact that they are viewed as never trying to assimilate with Czech society as a whole.
 Instead, they are seen as thieves, criminals and fraudsters, who live off the welfare state and don’t contribute anything towards the Czech Republic, either socially or financially.
 They are originally from India and migrated to Europe, but nobody actually knows why.
 The most common theory is that they were from the lowest caste in India and left as they were mistreated and were so poor.